Multimodal Motion Conditioned Diffusion Model for Skeleton-based Video Anomaly Detection: Discussion

 \subsection{Conditioning}

-This section discusses Table~\ref{tab:message_passing}, which helps us investigate the need for a condition and the best way to pass this information to the model.
+Here, we provide the reader with the performances of our method with different encoding approaches of the past (i.e., how the past motion is provided to the model) from which the future is generated (see Table~\ref{tab:message_passing}).

 As illustrated in Sec. \ref{sec:conditioning}, \emph{Input Concatenation} concatenates the clean past frames to the corrupted part of each motion sample and feeds it directly to the denoising module.
-This strategy performs well, surpassing recent baselines (cf. Table~\ref{tab:ubnormal}) with AUC scores of $64.96$ and $65.20$ on \ubi\ and HR-\ubi, respectively.
-Still, we deem this strategy suboptimal since it does not learn to encode the motion history.
+This strategy surpasses recent baselines (cf. Table~\ref{tab:hr_datasets}) with AUC scores of $64.96$ and $65.20$ on \ubi\ and HR-\ubi, respectively.
+We deem this strategy suboptimal since it does not allow the past motion conditioning to be injected at each layer (as with the embedding strategies), and, thus force the network to ``remember" this information rather than focusing on the denoising of the future.

 The \emph{E2E-embedding} strategy encodes the motion history in the clean past frames and provides it to the latent layers of the denoising model, but it does not improve performance.
 We believe this happens because the learned embedding is not supervised, and it may not be representative enough of the original motion.